-If you want to make financing offers to your customers, you can choose either to administer the loans yourself or to contract a third party financing firm to run them on your behalf.
+If you want to provide your customers with finance packages, you can choose either to administer the loans yourself or to contract a third party financing firm to run them on your behalf.
 Before you start, however, it’s important to understand that consumer credit is a highly regulated practice.

-There are only a few exceptions to this rule.
+There are only a couple of exceptions to this rule:

-You don’t need FCA authorization just to accept credit cards (unless you issue the credit cards yourself), or if you let customers pay for goods in 4 or fewer instalments, without interest, within 1 year of sale.
+1. You don’t need FCA authorisation just to accept credit cards (unless you issue the credit cards yourself), or if you let customers spread the cost by paying for goods in four or fewer instalments, without interest, within one year of sale.

-You also don’t need FCA approval if you operate a business-to-business service and you offer financing services only to other incorporated businesses (not sole traders or small partnerships).
+2. You also don’t need FCA approval if you operate a business-to-business service and you onlyto other incorporated businesses (not sole traders or small partnerships).

-The criteria for FCA approval are quite general – they'll essentially be checking for any information to suggest that you'd treat customers honestly and fairly, in line with the law.
-For example, if you previously offered credit without authorization or breached consumer protection legislation, this could count against you.
+The criteria for FCA approval is quite general – they'll essentially be looking for confirmation that you'll treat customers honestly and fairly, in line with the law.
+For example, if you previously offered credit without authorisation or breached consumer protection legislation, this could count against you.
 The FCA will also have the right to revoke your licence at any time.

 Once you’re authorized, you'll need to consider the terms of the offers that you'll make to your customers.
 There’s no specific limit on the interest rate or other charges you can impose, but if a court decides that you've treated customers unfairly or misled them, you may have to pay back the full value of the loan and risk losing your FCA authorization.
-It’s therefore essential to ensure that any posters or marketing is clear, and that information given out by your staff isn’t misleading.
+It’s therefore essential to ensure that all the terms and conditions of your finance solution are clear, and that information given out by your staff isn’t misleading.

 Dealing with data

 As long as you’re only offering credit on purchases, and not cash loans, there’s no legal obligation for you to conduct credit checks.
-However, if you wish to check customers’ credit worthiness, you'll need to factor in the costs of obtaining information from a credit reference agency.
+However, checking a customer’s credit worthiness is generally considered good practice when dealing with any form of consumer finance.
+To do this, you'll need to factor in the costs of obtaining information from a credit reference agency.